PavPavv/my_programming_bookmarks/md/backend/docker.md

 ### Images (theory)

+In Docker, an image is a lightweight, standalone, and executable package that includes everything needed to run a piece of software, including the code, runtime, libraries, environment variables, and configuration files.
+Think of it as a template or blueprint for creating a live instance known as a container.

 ### Containers (theory)

 In Docker, containers can be run in two main modes: attached mode and detached mode.